nikitavoloboev/moonbit/readme.md

 ### 1. [Day One](https://dayoneapp.com)
 - I often use it to check on events that happened to me `On this day`.
-As well as adding quick entries to to journals like `Photo a Day`, `Feelings` and `Check ins`.
+As well as adding quick entries to journals like `Photo a Day`, `Feelings` and `Check ins`.
 - I wrote about all the different journals I use and how [here](https://wiki.nikitavoloboev.xyz/macOS/apps/day-one.html).

 ### 2. [Telegram](https://itunes.apple.com/us/app/telegram-x/id898228810?mt=8)